semiotic-ai/semioscan/CONTRIBUTING.md

 **Production Validation**:

-- Battle-tested in likwid-v3 and likwid-accounting (multi-million dollar liquidation systems)
+- Battle-tested in production financial systems processing millions of dollars
 - Real-world usage across 12+ chains
+- Proven in high-stakes environments requiring precision and reliability

 ## Adding Support for a New DEX Protocol